Cheryl Collier, Ph.D.

 Chair of the English Department

-Cheryl Collier serves as a professor of English and as the chair of the English Department at NGU.
+Dr. Cheryl Collier serves as a professor of English and as the chair of the English Department at NGU.
 A graduate of the University of Georgia, where she earned both her master's and doctorate degrees, Collier joined the NGU English Department in 1999, after serving as an assistant professor of English at Clemson University.
 Collier's special areas of academic interest are early, modern, and contemporary American literature; Southern Literature; William Faulkner; and creative writing.
 She loves working one on one with students and counts it a privilege

 and a blessing to fulfill the call to teach at NGU.
 She is the recipient of the South Carolina Independent Colleges and Universities 2010 Excellence in Teaching Award.
 Collier is a board member of Palmetto Conservative Alliance, and she serves as a women's Bible study teacher at her church.
 When she's not grading essays or preparing for classes, Collier enjoys reading, writing, and spending time with her husband Darryl and their son Ethan.

 Bailey serves as an instructor of English at NGU.
 Bailey earned her

 Master of Arts in English at Bob Jones University and began teaching as

 an instructor of English at North Greenville University in 2007.
 Bailey

 teaches freshman composition courses, as well American, British, and